Ivan Smiljanić (rower)

 Ivan Smiljanić (born 16 April 1981) is a rower who represented the combined team of Serbia and Montenegro at the 2000 Summer Olympics in Sydney.

 Career

 Smiljanić was born in 1981 in Belgrade, Yugoslavia.
-He rowed for the California Golden Bears, Berkeley (USA) and served as their team captain before graduating with a degree in economics and political science.
+He crewed for the California Golden Bears, Berkeley (USA) and served as their team captain before graduating with a degree in economics and political science.
 While at Cal he won two gold medals as well as a bronze at national championships on top of the two gold and silver medals he won at Pac-10s.
-Smiljanić also rowed in the 2000 Olympic Games as a member of the Serbian National Team in the coxless four.
+Smiljanić also crewed in the 2000 Olympic Games as a member of the Serbian National Team in the coxless four.
 He won two gold, two silver and a bronze at World Rowing Junior Championships.

-Smiljanić coached Oakland Strokes, a high school rowing club, from 2006 to 2010.
+Smiljanić coached the Oakland Strokes, a high school rowing club, from 2006 to 2010.